 Employers reporting the withdrawal of apprentices due to redundancy

 From 30 July 2020, employers have been able to record on the Apprenticeship Service (AS) if an apprenticeship has ended due to a redundancy.
-This will provide more accurate and timely data on redundancies than that captured via the ‘withdrawal reason’ on the ILR and will be a reliable ongoing source of data.
+This will provide more accurate and timely data on redundancies than that captured via the withdrawal reason’ on the ILR and will be a reliable ongoing source of data.

 Additionally, employers can record information about redundancies at a later date on the AS, therefore the information can suffer from ‘data lag’ with information being recorded weeks or months after the redundancy actually happened.
+This particularly affects figures covering the most recent months.

 In April 2018 it became possible for levy-paying organisations to transfer up to 10 per cent of the annual value of funds entering their apprenticeship service account to other organisations via the apprenticeship service.
 This increased to 25 per cent from April 2019 and 50 per cent from April 2024.

-The number of fully agreed transferred commitments that have so far been recorded as apprenticeship starts on the Individualised Learner Record (ILR) in the 2023/24 academic year is 10,820.
+The number of fully agreed transferred commitments that have so far been recorded as apprenticeship starts on the Individualised Learner Record (ILR) in the 2024/25 academic year is 16,104.

 A csv file containing breakdowns of transfers that have been recorded as starts on the ILR can be downloaded from the ‘Additional supporting files’ accordion (see ‘Underlying data – starts arising from transferred commitments’).
-This file is updated alongside our quarterly releases, with the next update expected in the Apprenticeships January 2025 publication.

 Please note that providers may not record learners immediately on the ILR, so a lag may occur between a commitment being recorded in the apprenticeship service and the corresponding commitment being recorded as a start on the ILR.